nacht29/Python-tools-for-Google/docs/bigquery.md

 ```

 #### **Parameters:**
-- `df`: The dataframe to be exported to binary CSV file.
+- `df`: The DataFrame to be exported to a binary CSV file.
 - `slice_row`: Slice the data by every n rows.
-E.g. `slice_row = 10` from a dataframe containing 100 rows will produce 10 binary CSV files, each with 10 different rows of data.
-Accept values 0 to 1000000 (0 = no slicing).
+E.g. `slice_row = 10` from a DataFrame containing 100 rows will produce 10 binary CSV files, each with 10 different rows of data.
+Accept values 0 to 1,000,000 (0 = no slicing).
-- `sep`: The seperator for the binary CSV file.
+- `sep`: The separator for the binary CSV file.
 Uses comma `,` by default but can be changed to `|` or other symbols if the data contains commas.
 - `outfile_name`: Name of the resulting binary CSV file.
 - `log`: `True` to enable printing messages for logging. `False` otherwise.
 - `ignore_error`: `True` to continue the extraction process even if error occurs. `False` otherwise.